-Applicants should plan to describe their organization and the key personnel who will be working on the project, including contractors if applicable.
-Applicants should also be prepared to include details on how the expertise of the key personnel will be used to carry out the project and how many hours they will commit to the grant project.
-If necessary, applicants should also expect to include position descriptions and projected hiring timeline when the personnel/contractors have not yet been hired or identified (please make this clear).
-Changes in key personnel are permissible but need to be communicated to CP3.
-If it is anticipated that key personnel will depart prior to the period of performance commencing, only include information about the position and qualifications for the position.
-Resumes/CVs for key personnel should be included as appendices.
-Applicants should exclude Personally Identifiable Information that is not necessary to assess the experience of key personnel, such as phone numbers, email addresses, physical addresses, names of supervisors/references etc.
+Applicants should plan to describe their organization and the key personnel who will work on the project, including contractors (if applicable).
+Detail how the expertise of key personnel will contribute to the project and the hours they will dedicate to the grant project.
+If key personnel or contractors have not yet been hired or identified, include position descriptions and projected hiring timeline, making clear these positions are pending.
+Changes in key personnel are permissible but must be communicated to CP3.
+If anticipated that key personnel will depart prior to the performance POP, include only the position information and qualifications required.
+Resumes/CVs for key personnel should be included as appendices, omitting Personally Identifying Information (PII) not necessary for assessing experience, such as phone numbers, email addresses, physical addresses, and names of supervisors or references.